aamir-gmail/LM_Studio_MCP/Readme.md

 Local within the LM studio chat interface.

 1. Copy the mcp file provided , edit as required for local IP
-2. Make sure that you local firewall provided exceptions to the ports used.
+2. Make sure that you local firewall provided exceptions to the ports used and local volumes defined in JSON and Docker compose are local to your system.
 3. Make sure that you launch the side-car with docker compose before you start using the MCP server.
 4. It is as simple as docker compose up -d
 5. Using the mcp file provided , LM studio will manage everything for you.
 No need to run docker manually.